Comprehensive Stroke Center

 - Previous transient ischemic attacks (TIAs)

-Reducing Your Risk for Strokes
+Reducing Your Stroke Risk Factors

 Our specialists work together with you and with your other physicians to develop a stroke prevention plan.
-Prevention plans may include customized medication management, as well as important ways for you to change your lifestyle to help keep risk factors in control.
+Prevention plans may include customized medication management, as well as important ways for you to change your lifestyle to help keep stroke risk factors in control.
 Lifestyle changes you may need to make prevent strokes include:

 - Stop smoking – Smoking can damage your blood vessels, which increases your risk for strokes